There is Such a People: July 2021 election

 During the election campaign period, the party essentially refused to campaign or issue promises, largely staying out of the political debate.
 This was initially shown to be a winning move, as the party experienced a surge in popularity.
 Having faced criticism for never attending parliamentary sessions during the previous convocation, Trifonov did not put himself forward as a candidate, stating that it was "not his place" and that his job would be to "take on responsibility" from outside the National Assembly.
-In the July 2021 parliamentary election, ITN polled narrowly ahead of GERB, thus winning a plurality, though not a majority, in the National Assembly.
-ITN attempted to convince three members of Bulgaria's apolitical caretaker cabinet to join ITN as political ministers, but all three refused, stating that ITN had demanded public sector cuts, a zero-point budget deficit and the privatisation of the Bulgarian Development Bank as policy - demands that the ministers did not agree with.
+In the July 2021 snap parliamentary election, ITN polled narrowly ahead of GERB, thus winning a plurality, though not a majority, in the National Assembly.
+ITN attempted to convince three members of Bulgaria's apolitical caretaker cabinet to join ITN as political ministers, but all three refused, stating that ITN had demanded public sector cuts, a zero-point budget deficit and the privatisation of the Bulgarian Development Bank as policy — demands that the ministers did not agree with.

 Plans for a coalition formed around opposition to GERB were quickly dashed, as ITN declared that it would not take part in any coalition and would only rule by itself, with a "government of experts" consisting only of ITN party members.
 This immediately triggered backlash both politically and among the broader population, both due to the usage of power politics and the fact that ITN's proposed "government of change" was staffed largely by retired ex-NDSV politicians with a poor reputation among Bulgarians.
 The party proposed one of its own members, Nikolay Vasilev, for the post of Prime Minister.
 The proposal proved controversial and did not attract any political support.
 Moreover, Trifonov was widely criticised for not taking part in political negotiations, instead only communicating through Facebook posts.
 Trifonov rejected the criticism, stating that he would continue communicating through the social network, but sacked Vasilev's candidacy and promised to "renovate" his cabinet proposal.
 Bulgaria's remaining political parties stated that they would refuse to comment on Facebook posts and would wait for a formal political announcement.